How to Buy a Condo?CASAPLORERTrusted & Transparent

 From the investment perspective, houses tend to appreciate faster than condominiums, but they cost more and require a larger down payment.
 Houses also require more maintenance from the owner, so if the owner chooses to work with contractors, the maintenance costs may get quite large.
 Condominium owners do not have to worry about maintenance for the most part, but they should be aware of the fees associated with owning a certain condominium.
 Houses tend to sell more than condominiums, so the owner of a condominium should be aware that it might take more time to sell their property.

 The process for buying both a condominium and a house is similar.
 The largest difference between the two is that it is important to research HOA fees for a condominium and see how the property management company operates.
 Since the owner is responsible for a house, a house buyer does not have to worry about HOA fees or a property management company.
+In a condominium you have less worry about the maintenance of the building, since any problem with the building would be the responsibility of the HOA to take care of.
+You would only be responsible for fixing any problem inside your private unit.
+Still serious problems can occur inside your unit and if any things goes wrong with the building you would be contributing to the cost for fixing that problem.
+Thus it is very important to know about longevity of different components of your unit and even different components of the building before finalizing your offer.
+Thus an inspection cost might be still worth paying.

 Buying a condo in NYC